Experienced Defense Attorney Defending Shoplifting and Theft Charges

 For some charges, we may be able to work with prosecutors on a plea bargain or discuss the possibility of a diversion.
 In a diversion program, the charges would be dropped, provided that you fulfill certain requirements, such as carrying out community service, paying restitution to the merchants, or attending counseling.

-As Rhode Island criminal defense attorneys, our job is to investigate your case and work towards the goal of getting your charges either reduced or have the case dismissed.
+As Rhode Island shoplifting defense attorneys, our job is to investigate your case and work towards the goal of getting your charges either reduced or have the case dismissed.
 We are knowledgeable and reliable, and can help you overcome any legal challenge.

 We are known for our aggressive, honest, and dependable legal counsel.
 Please call us as soon as possible to discuss your case!